-In years 1 to 4, subject specialists visit the primary academy to deliver PE, Spanish, Drama and Music lessons which are then built upon as part of inquiry lessons.
-Additionally, years 3 and 4 also have DT lessons delivered by subject specialists.
+In years R to 4, subject specialists visit the primary academy to deliver lessons which are then built upon as part of inquiry lessons.
 Whilst class teachers retain all responsibility for the outcomes and progress made in these sessions, as well as directing which curriculum objectives should be covered, the secondary teachers curate lessons which are engaging and challenging at the same time.